-Most people are not familiar with the medical term TMJ (temporomandibular joint disorder), or TMD.
+Facial pain affects the lives of more than 15 percent of adults in the U.S. TMJ Disorders could be the culprit behind some of this pain.
+Most people are not familiar with the medical term TMJ (temporomandibular joint) Disorders, or TMD.
 Therefore, it is often misunderstood and under-diagnosed.
-It is estimated that over 10 million Americans suffer from TMJ.
+It is estimated that more than 10 million Americans suffer from TMJ Disorders.
 Many patients suffering from this joint syndrome do not realize they have this problem.

 TMD is often ignored because its symptoms are easily confused with other problems.
 You may want to visit a qualified neuromuscular dentist if you are experiencing any of the following symptoms and you have not found a long-term solution: